piLaboratory/sads/README.md

 ### Instalation

-Work in progress, planning to publish a first version in CRAN in May 2014.
+Work in progress, planning to publish a first version in CRAN in June 2014.

 Meanwhile you can install the current working version with